chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 ## Problems addressed

-anonymous resources and related improvements discussed in the document address the following issues:
+Anonymous resources and related improvements discussed in the document address the following issues:

 * CHEF-4553: Users of the powershell\_script resource are forced to execute